angelawyman/javascript-review/intro.md

 C. style<br/>
 D. code<br/>

->Don't write this (deprecated):
+>Tip: you no longer need to indicate language or type:
 `<script language="javascript" type="text/javascript">`

 ### Where is the "script" tag typically placed?
-Inside the HEAD tag.
+Inside the `<head>` tag.

 ### Where else?
 Place the Script Tag in Body
-Where else do you put the script tag?
-Remember that the script, which is placed in the head section, will be executed before the <body> is rendered.
-If you want to get elements in the body, it's a good idea to place your script at the end of the body tag.
-It's a good idea to place scripts at the bottom of the <body> element To let the web page fully load in the browser window.
-This can improve page load, because HTML display is not blocked by scripts loading.
+Remember that the script which is placed in the head section, will be executed before the `< body >` is rendered.
+It's a good idea to place scripts at the bottom of the `<body>` element to let the web page fully load in the browser window.
+This can also improve page load, because the HTML display is not blocked by waiting for scripts to load.

 ### And?
 Link to External file
 Link to an external created custom script file in the head or to a hosted library:
     `<script src="demo.js"></script>`
     `<script src="modernizer.js"></script>`
     `<script src="https://code.jquery.com/jquery-2.2.0.min.js"></script>`

-External scripts are useful and practical when the same code is applied to different web pages.
+- External scripts are useful and practical when the same code is applied to different web pages.
 - Placing a JavaScript in an external file separates HTML and code  and make it easier to read and maintain.
 - Cached JavaScript files can speed up page loads.